evolvingstuff/vdw2/content/posts/80-ng-vitamin-d-doctor-interview-jan-2013-admin-only.md

 He started a family practice which expanded to having 8,000 patients, most of whom now have vitamin D level 80 ng ± 10 ng.

-<a href="/posts/grassrootshealth" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 3614">Grassrootshealth</a> provided him with the target of 80 ng of vitamin D
+[Grassrootshealth](/tags/grassrootshealth.html) provided him with the target of 80 ng of vitamin D

 He started with vitamin D in 2007 and wants to remain anonymous